Shariful-Islam-CoU/My-Bio/README.md

 # My-Bio
 I'm Shariful Islam.
-I'm a student of Comilla University at Department of Mathematics.
+I've completed my Master's from the Department of Mathematics at Comilla University.